SoonerScoop - New No. 1 in OKPreps

 Lowest Ranking: 28 (2/16/2023)

 Breakdown: Heinig is an active defensive end that plays with physicality and is a standout in the running game.
-It will be interesting to see how his frame develops at the new Big 12 program.
+It will be interesting to see how his frame develops after choosing the Sooners over a long-time commitment to BYU.

 Last Ranking: N/A